Rovereto Workshop on Concepts, Actions, and Objects: Functional and Neural Perspectives

 • Janice Chen, Johns Hopkins University, USA

-• Bevil Conway, The National Institute of Mental Health, USA
+• Bevil Conway, National Eye Institute and National Institute of Mental Health, USA

 • Gergely Csibra, Central European University, Hungary